David H Jiang, MD

 About Me

-Dr. David Jiang is Associate Professor of Psychiatry at the Icahn School of Medicine at Mount Sinai.
-He completed medical school at the University of Virginia and psychiatry residency at Mount Sinai Beth Israel, where he also served as chief resident.
-He joined the faculty in 2018 as an attending and his roles in the department include outpatient adult psychiatric care, trainee education, and research.
-He is a lecturer and supervisor of psychiatry residents, particularly on the topics of psychodynamic psychotherapy, trauma neurobiology, and trauma-informed care.
-He has published peer-reviewed research on clinical approaches to and impacts of adverse childhood experiences, and has also presented numerous times at national conferences.
-In addition to English, he is fluent in Spanish and Mandarin and his clinical work involves culturally competent care to people from a great range of backgrounds.
-He is currently in psychoanalytic training at the William Alanson White Institute.
+Dr. David Jiang is an Associate Professor of Psychiatry at the Icahn School of Medicine at Mount Sinai and a psychoanalyst trained at the William Alanson White Institute.
+He received his medical degree from the University of Virginia and completed psychiatry residency at Mount Sinai Beth Israel, where he also served as chief resident.
+Dr. Jiang joined the Mount Sinai faculty in 2018, and his roles in the department include outpatient adult psychiatric care, resident education, and research.
+He is a lecturer and supervisor of psychiatry residents, and brings particular expertise in psychodynamic psychotherapy, trauma neurobiology, and trauma-informed care.
+His scholarly work includes peer-reviewed publications on clinical approaches to and the impacts of adverse childhood experiences (ACEs), and he has presented at numerous national conferences.
+In addition to English, he is fluent in Spanish and is committed to providing culturally responsive mental health care to individuals from a wide range of backgrounds.

 Select Publications: